myridia/domain-translate/README.md

 Domain-Trnalsate is an automatic Website Translation based on your domainame, its integrates directly with the Google Translate JavaScript API to provide instant, machine-powered translation of your entire WordPress website content.
 This includes posts, pages, widgets, and other dynamic content.
-There is no database modifications, unlike traditional multilingual plugins that store translated content in your database, this plugin translates content dynamically in the user's browser, meaning no additional database tables or content duplication are required.
+There is no database modifications, execpt for the plugin options settins.
+Unlike traditional multilingual plugins that store translated content in your database, this plugin translates content dynamically in the user's browser, meaning no additional database tables or content duplication are required.
 This simplifies maintenance and reduces server load.
 Its lightweight and efficient, because  by leveraging Google's robust infrastructure, the plugin remains lightweight on your server,